awaldow/openapi-to-terraform/README.md

 * If you are using revisions, then you are expected to provide a subfolder structure with the policies for each revision in a folder named that rev number, as seen in the second example
 * Otherwise, just put the policy file for the API under the root folder, and the operation policies under folders named the operationId in the OpenAPI file
 * Each {policiesRootFolder} should correspond to one version
-* To make policy editing easier (and until we have a real language server for APIM policy files), you should consider installing the snippts at [Azure/api-management-policy-snippets](https://github.com/Azure/api-management-policy-snippets)
+* To make policy editing easier (and until we have a real language server for APIM policy files), you should consider installing the snippets at [Azure/api-management-policy-snippets](https://github.com/Azure/api-management-policy-snippets)
 * The above link also has a [set of common policy expressions](https://github.com/Azure/api-management-policy-snippets/tree/master/policy-expressions) that may help

 Tool Versions: